LonghornRach/testrepo/README.md

-# stat6306introdatascience
+# Rachel Stratemeier's Test Repo for DS 6306

-Files and projects for Stat 6306 Introduction to Data Science
+This repo is a fork of Monnie McGee's Introduction to Data Science Repo.
+It also contains a screenshot of my data science profile.